QAInsights/Performance-Testing-Certifications/README.md

 ## Apache JMeter

-There is no officia certification from Apache Foundation.
+There is no official certification from Apache Foundation.
 But I recommend Blazemeter certification.

 * Cert Name: Apache JMeter Pro
 * Price: Free